omegaml/omegaml/docs/source/devguide/architecture.rst

 With the exception of the REST API, all of the above are easily extensible using mixins.

-In addition, omemgal provides interfaces to existing compute clusters like Anaconda's Distributed and Apache Spark. omega|ml also provides an extensible framework to add custom backends and compute clusters through a common API.
+In addition, omemgal provides interfaces to existing compute clusters like Anaconda's Distributed and Apache Spark. omega-ml also provides an extensible framework to add custom backends and compute clusters through a common API.

-Thanks to extensibility at the core of the architecture, omega|ml can easily accommodate any third-party storage or machine learning backend, or add new types of operations on data and models.
+Thanks to extensibility at the core of the architecture, omega-ml can easily accommodate any third-party storage or machine learning backend, or add new types of operations on data and models.

-How omega|ml works
+How omega-ml works
 ------------------

 * data is stored via the :code:`datasets.put` API. :code:`datasets.put`